tiltowait/Tzimisce/README.md

 ## Installation
 ### The Easy Way
-Simply [click this link](https://discordapp.com/api/oauth2/authorize?client_id=642775025770037279&permissions=0&scope=bot) to add the bot to your server.
+Simply [click this link](https://top.gg/bot/642775025770037279) to add the bot to your server.
 Not ready to add it yet?
 [Try out the demo server!](https://discord.gg/rK3RFqV)

 ### The Hard Way
 Should you wish to locally run the bot (perhaps to make your own, local changes), you will need to acquire a Discord developer key.

 #### Setup
-You will need version 3.7 or greater of [Python](https://www.python.org), as well as [PostgreSQL](https://www.postgresql.org) with SSL support enabled (which may require creating your own certificate key).
+You will need version >=3.9 of [Python](https://www.python.org), as well as [PostgreSQL](https://www.postgresql.org) with SSL support enabled (which may require creating your own certificate key).

 Additionally, you will need to use PIP to install `psycopg2` and `discord.py`.